 Bacteria Listings

+Use of the Fecal Coliform Water Quality Objective

 A request for review from Centennial Livestock was received for 36 waterbodies that were listed based on the Lahontan Basin Plan objective for fecal coliform, though the Lahontan Board had added 37 waterbodies to the 303(d) list for fecal coliform.
-The Regional Water Board used the fecal coliform objective to assess attainment of the municipal drinking water (MUN) beneficial use.
+The Regional Water Board used the fecal coliform objective to assess attainment of the municipal and domestic supply (MUN) beneficial use.
 The requestor asserted that the regional fecal coliform objective was inappropriately associated with MUN, that it was incorrectly being used as a regionwide antidegradation standard, and that there was no requirement to list because the fecal coliform objective is currently being reevaluated by the Regional Water Board.

 A request from Los Angeles Department of Water and Power (LADWP) was received for five waterbodies listed as impaired for indicator bacteria – fecal coliform and E. coli.
 LADWP asserted that the listings based on fecal coliform were inappropriate because the Lahontan Basin Plan objective for fecal coliform is currently being reevaluated and that it was used incorrectly to assess attainment of the MUN beneficial use.

-For Bishop Creek Forks (North and South), LADWP stated that Regional Water Board’s calculations to evaluate the E. coli objective were inconsistent with the language in Part 3 of the ISWEBE Plan pertaining to assessment of the statewide bacteria objectives, because the geomean calculations were based on a minimum of three samples.
-For Horton Creek and Pine Creek, LADWP stated that the data assessed were not representative of the waterbody and that additional bacteria data exist that were not assessed by the Regional Water Board.
-Table 18 below lists the waterbodies requested for review with recommended listings based on the fecal coliform objective.
-Table 19 below, lists the waterbodies requested for review with recommended listings based on both the E. coli and fecal coliform objectives.
+Table 4-4 below lists the waterbodies requested for review with recommended listings based on the fecal coliform objective.
+Table 4-5 below, lists the waterbodies requested for review with recommended listings based on both the E. coli and fecal coliform objectives.

-Table 184: Lahontan Region Requests to Review Decisions to List based on Fecal Coliform/MUN Assessments
+Table 4-4: Lahontan Region Requests to Review Decisions to List based on Fecal Coliform/MUN Assessments